MasterJedi2014/MPMB-UA23PT7-Content/README.md

   - Thrown Weapon
   - Unarmed
 - Added "Two-Handed Improvised Weapon"; made with help from user "TrackAtNite"
-- Added code to handle Weapon Mastery properties with help from user "Joost/MorePurpleMoreBetter"
+- ~~Added code to handle Weapon Mastery properties with help from user "Joost/MorePurpleMoreBetter"~~ *Temporarily Disabled*

 This encompasses all of the content in this UA article that wasn't superseded or removed in later content.